Complify Learning Library

 Behavioral Health course catalog

-Courses organized around privacy, crisis response, documentation, safety, patient rights, ethics, and mandatory reporting.
+Courses are grouped around the situations behavioral health teams need to handle carefully: privacy, crisis response, documentation, safety, patient rights, ethics, and mandated reporting.

-Intended audience: Clinical staff, direct care staff, supervisors, administrative teams, and leaders in behavioral health settings.
+Intended audience: Clinical staff, direct care staff, supervisors, administrative teams, and leaders working in behavioral health settings.

 32Behavioral Health courses